dd9jn/rfc4880bis/crypto-refresh.md

 - 20 octets representing a recipient encryption subkey or a primary key fingerprint identifying the key material that is needed for decryption (for version 5 keys the 20 leftmost octets of the fingerprint are used).

-The size of the KDF parameters sequence, defined above, is either 54 for the NIST curve P-256, 51 for the curves P-384 and P-521, 56 for Curve25519, or 49 for X448.
+The size of the KDF parameters sequence, defined above, is either 54 for curve P-256, 51 for curves P-384 and P-521, 56 for Curve25519, or 49 for X448.

 The key wrapping method is described in {{RFC3394}}.
 The KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in {{RFC3394}}.